yonasBSD/myth/docs/en/guide/introduction.md

 On the other hand, when all you need is a **lean, high-performance rendering library**, all-in-one heavyweight engines like Bevy or Godot often feel *too heavy*.

 Myth was born to fill that gap.
-We refuse to compromise: through a strict low-level architecture, Myth stays lightweight while squeezing out extreme hardware performance (easily exceeding 4500+ FPS in typical scenes).
+We refuse to compromise: through a strict low-level architecture, Myth stays lightweight while squeezing out extreme hardware performance.

 ## Core Design Philosophy